What is the duration of the programme?

-A non-refundable application fee of £150 will be charged and can be paid as part of your online submission.
+A non-refundable application fee of £150 will be charged as part of your online submission.

 If I am successful in applying, is there a reservation fee?

-If you wish to accept a conditional offer that has been made, you are expected to pay a 15 per cent reservation fee to secure your place on the programme.
+If you wish to accept a conditional offer, you are expected to pay a deposit of £10,000 to secure your place.

 Are the fees different for overseas students?

-No, fees for all Executive MBA students are the same.
+No, fees for all Executive MBA participants are the same.